 This page contains lists of HFOSS and FOSS applications that could possibly serve as student projects.
 The projects are at various levels of maturity and have a range of complexity.
 This list could serve as an initial starting point in identifying possible HFOSS and FOSS communities with which to work.
+(For a shorter, more curated list of HFOSS projects that have volunteered to participate in foss2serve activities, see HFOSS Communities.)

 In addition to applications lists, there are sections containing resources that will help you find other projects and resources for FOSS developers to help you get started.
 There are also external links to other helpful FOSS related resources.